Fault (geology)

 In geology, a fault is a planar fracture or discontinuity in a volume of rock across which there has been significant displacement as a result of rock-mass movements.
 Large faults within Earth's crust result from the action of plate tectonic forces, with the largest forming the boundaries between the plates, such as the megathrust faults of subduction zones or transform faults.
 Energy release associated with rapid movement on active faults is the cause of most earthquakes.
 Faults may also displace slowly, by aseismic creep.

 A fault plane is the plane that represents the fracture surface of a fault.
 A fault trace or fault line is a place where the fault can be seen or mapped on the surface.
-A fault trace is also the line commonly plotted on geologic maps to represent a fault.
+A fault trace is also the line commonly plotted on geological maps to represent a fault.

 A fault zone is a cluster of parallel faults.
 However, the term is also used for the zone of crushed rock along a single fault.
 Prolonged motion along closely spaced faults can blur the distinction, as the rock between the faults is converted to fault-bound lenses of rock and then progressively crushed.

 Mechanisms of faulting

-Owing to friction and the rigidity of the constituent rocks, the two sides of a fault cannot always glide or flow past each other easily, and so occasionally all movement stops.
+Due to friction and the rigidity of the constituent rocks, the two sides of a fault cannot always glide or flow past each other easily, and so occasionally all movement stops.
 The regions of higher friction along a fault plane, where it becomes locked, are called asperities.
 Stress builds up when a fault is locked, and when it reaches a level that exceeds the strength threshold, the fault ruptures and the accumulated strain energy is released in part as seismic waves, forming an earthquake.

 Strain occurs accumulatively or instantaneously, depending on the liquid state of the rock; the ductile lower crust and mantle accumulate deformation gradually via shearing, whereas the brittle upper crust reacts by fracture – instantaneous stress release – resulting in motion along the fault.
 A fault in ductile rocks can also release instantaneously when the strain rate is too great.